mateoarrae/guts/README.md

 Early Days
 ----------

 I've really only just begun this theme.
-The plan is for it to become a lightweight, organised base for anyone to begin their theme development on.
+I hope for it to become a great platform for Foundation lovers to begin their Wordpress projects more quickly and help them to build better, more organised themes.

 Common responsive page layouts provided by Foundation will be included to get your project started quickly.